Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Wine Review: 2022 Pampa Malbec – The Meaty, Toasty Wonder from Mendoza

 The 2022 Pampa Malbec from Mendoza, Argentina came dressed to impress with a back label that read like a romance novel.
-“Fresh strawberry, plum, […]
+“Fresh strawberry, […]

 Wine Review: 2015 Camino del Monte Rioja – The Oldie That Still Knows How to Party